asyncapi/generator/docs/authoring.md

   );
 }
 ```
-The react component returns a `File` component as root component which the React renderer uses to figure out what what file should be generated.
+The exported default function returns a `File` component as a root component which the [Generator](https://github.com/asyncapi/generator) uses to figure out what file should be generated.
 In our case we overwrite the default functionality of saving the file as `MyTemplate.js` but instead use the filename `asyncapi.md`.
-It is then specified that we should render `Some text that should render as is` within that file.
+It is then specified that we should render `Some text that should render as is\n` within that file.
+Notice the `\n` character at the end, this is something that is automatically added after each children in the `File` and `Indent` component.

 For further information about components, props etc. see the [Generator React SDK](https://github.com/asyncapi/generator-react-sdk)